Rockie156/se577-train-system/README.md

 8. Visit `localhost:8080` in a browser.

+## Accessing Admin and User Specific Pages

+1. For admin: `localhost:8080/admin`

+2. For user: `localhost:8080`

 ## Authentication

 Authentication is performed using GitHub.
 For more info on how this works see [here](https://spring.io/guides/tutorials/spring-boot-oauth2/).
 You will have to add a new app to your GitHub account before you can run this application.